 Alice knew her original purpose as a peacekeeper here was to evaluate the Augen movement and report any signs of potential threat and danger to the peace in Signum.
 She had obviously failed in that aspect.
 Just like, by not seeing and realizing the obvious, she had failed Flannery, Talib, Olive, and—no.

 A shadow flitted ahead, causing Alice to duck behind the side of a building.
 Francis’s empty proto-conductor felt cold in her palm as she pressed against the wall with bated breath.
 She’d tried to use the proto-conductor numerous times already but with little result.
-She’d taken it from Gabrielle earlier when the woman had decided to split off and check on the safety of the diplomats who were apparently set to leave this evening at the train station.
+She’d ended up popping out of random areas in the city instead of her desired destination.
+She’d taken the proto-conductor from Gabrielle earlier when the woman had decided to split off and check on the safety of the diplomats who were apparently set to leave this evening at the train station.
 Gabrielle’s priorities were clear.

 “You’re still trying to be peacekeepers?”
 Scorpio had chucked at this.
 “I guess we’re all habitual creatures even if it’s meaningless.
 Ophiuchus is a puppet.”

 Alice still wasn’t certain if Scorpio’s implication of Ophiuchus’s involvement and knowledge of the vitae conversion process was the truth.
 Scorpio’s intention in saying such things was to make them feel as if their efforts were meaningless.
 However, even if it were true that chairs of Ophiuchus knew of saint candidates and vitae conversion as Scorpio said—which in itself would partially explain how it had remained hidden for so long—it didn’t immediately imply that the entirety of Ophiuchus was involved.